BBlue530/PatchHound/README.md

 # PatchHound (SBOM Vulnerability Report Generator)

 An open-source, plug-and-play **SBOM (Software Bill of Materials) vulnerability scanner** that generates comprehensive vulnerability reports for container images or source code repositories.

+PatchHound not only scans for vulnerabilities but also supports **signing and verifying container images** ensuring integrity and supply chain security.

 ---